This topic describes how to create a Service in a serverless Kubernetes (ASK) cluster.

 A Kubernetes Service, also known as a microservice, is an abstraction that defines a logical set of pods and a policy that can be used to access the pods.
 A label selector is used to determine which set of pods is targeted by a Service.

 Each pod has a separate IP address.
 Pods are dynamically created and deleted.
 Therefore, using pods to provide external services is not a practical solution to guarantee high availability.
-Service abstraction decouples frontend clients and backend pods.
+Service abstraction decouples frontend clients from backend pods.
 The frontend clients do not need to be aware of which backend pods are used.
 This provides a loosely decoupled microservice architecture.

 For more information, see Kubernetes Services.